 Preparing Future Faculty (PFF) students must enroll in 1 credit hour for the fall and spring semester.
 The program begins in August and ends in May.

-Fellows are required to attend classes once a month for the duration of the program.
+Fellows are required to attend classes once to twice a month for the duration of the program.

 PFF participants have the opportunity to visit partner institutions to gain exposure to alternative institutional contexts.
 The participant and the partner-institution mentor will determine the exact nature and frequency of these visits.
 A partnership agreement form will be completed, and the student will provide feedback on the visit.

 PFF workshops cover various aspects of academic careers.
 Different topics and presenters are highlighted each semester.
 Fellows must attend a minimum of two career workshops each semester.